Apparent death: Amphibians and reptiles

 Tonic immobility can be found in several families of anurans (frogs and toads).
-In anurans, tonic immobility is demonstrated by most often with open eyes and the limbs sprawled and easy to move, but some species keep their eyes closed.
+In anurans, tonic immobility is demonstrated most often with open eyes and the limbs sprawled and easy to move, but some species keep their eyes closed.
 Some species also protrude their tongue.

 Tonic immobility has also been observed in several species of lizards and snakes.
 The most common example of tonic immobility in the latter is the North American hog-nose snake, but it has also been observed in grass snakes.
 Tonic immobility can be reliably induced in iguanas by a combination of inversion, restraint and moderate pressure.
 During tonic immobility, there are obvious changes in respiration including a decline in respiration rate, the rhythm becomes sporadic, and the magnitude irregular.
 The prolonged period of tonic immobility does not seem to be consistent with the fear hypothesis, but could be the result of a period of cortical depression due to increased brain stem activity.

 Tonic immobility can also be induced in the Carolina anole.
 The characteristics of this tonic immobility vary as a function of the duration and condition of captivity.
+Tonic immobility is also observed in sea turtles.

 Chickens

 Tonic immobility can be induced in chickens, but the behavior is more colloquially referred to as hypnosis.
-See chicken hypnotism for more information on tonic immobility in chickens.

-Tonic immobility can be induced in chickens though several means, including by gently restraining them on their side, stomach, or back for a short period of time, or by using chalk to draw a line on the ground away from the chicken's beak while restraining them with their head down.
+Tonic immobility can be induced in chickens through several means, including by gently restraining them on their side, stomach, or back for a short period of time, or by using chalk to draw a line on the ground away from the chicken's beak while restraining them with their head down.
 Chickens have been used in several studies to elucidate the genetic basis of tonic immobility.
 While early studies focused on determining whether tonic immobility was influenced by genetics, a study in 2019 identified five genes that potentially control tonic immobility in white leghorn chickens and red junglefowl.